Coolangatta (Qld)

 Coolangatta features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 54.7% of all households, including 12.1% couples with children, 34.0% couples without children, and 7.7% single parent families.
-Non-family households constitute the remaining 45.3%, with lone person households at 37.6% and group households comprising 7.6%.
-The median household size is 1.9 people, which is smaller than the Rest of Qld average of 2.5.
+Family households account for 54.7 percent of all households, including 12.1 percent that are couples with children, 34.0 percent that are couples without children, and 7.7 percent that are single parent families.
+Non-family households constitute the remaining 45.3 percent, with lone person households making up 37.6 percent and group households comprising 7.6 percent of the total.
+The median household size is 1.9 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households